-- 8.1 To delegate to the Head of Planning in conjunction with the Chairman of Planning Committee the grant of planning permission subject to: - I. The prior completion of a S106 agreement between the applicants, District Council and County Council, to include: - i.
-A minimum of 40% affordable housing the tenure to be 75% affordable rent and 25% shared ownership and a mix and distribution that reflects policy requirements highlighted above in the affordable housing section; - ii.
-On site provisions and contributions as identified in the paragraphs above in the Infrastructure section including: - Allotments; - Play areas including at least 1 LEAP and 1 NEAP or alternative facility for older children; - Playing field; and - Highway infrastructure. - II.
+- 8.1 To delegate to the Head of Planning in conjunction with the Chairman of Planning Committee the grant of planning permission subject to: - I. The prior completion of a S106 agreement between the applicants, District Council and County Council to include: - i.
+A minimum of 40% affordable housing; the tenure to be 75% affordable rent and 25% shared ownership and a mix and distribution that reflects policy requirements highlighted above in the Affordable Housing section; - ii.
+On site provisions and contributions as identified in the paragraphs above in the Infrastructure section including: allotments, play areas including at least 1 LEAP and 1 NEAP or alternative facility for older children, playing field and highway infrastructure. - II.
 The prior completion of a S106 agreement between the applicants, adjoining owners, the District Council and County Council to include pedestrian and cycle links in the following places: - i.
-North from the application site across the brook into the residential property 69 Brookmead Drive and into Brookmead Drive, the road. - ii.
-East-west route adjacent to Bradfords Brook from the Wates site into the application site. - iii.
-East-west route from within the Wates site (P15/S0191/O) estate road to application site (near proposed school site). - III.
+North from the application site across the brook into the residential property 69 Brookmead Drive and into Brookmead Drive, the road; - ii.
+East-west route adjacent to Bradfords Brook from the Wates site into the application site - iii.
+East-west route from within the Wates site (P15/S0191/O) estate road to application site (near proposed school site) - III.
 Conditions covering the following matters: - 1.
-Approved plans and documents lists - 2.
-Time limit for submission of reserved matters (within 6 months of outline permission). - 3.
+Approved plans and documents lists. - 2.
+Time limit for submission of reserved matters (within six months of outline permission). - 3.
 Time limit commencement (within one year of first reserved matter approval). - 4.
 Approved land uses. - 5.
 Phasing plan. - 6.
 Lifetime homes and wheelchair housing 10% in market housing. - 7.
 Housing delivery document (HDD). - 8.
 Design code and design statement with reserved matters. - 9.
-Construction Method Statement (CMS) including reference to the Cholsey and Wallingford railway. - 10.
-Construction Traffic Management Plan (CTMP). - 11.
-Hours of construction. - 12.
-Archaeological written scheme of investigation (WSI). - 13.
-Staged programme of archaeological mitigation in accordance with WSI. - 14.
+Construction method statement (CMS) including reference to Cholsey and Wallingford railway. - 10.
+Construction traffic management plan. - 11.
+Hours of construction.

+- 12. Archaeological written scheme of investigation (WSI). - 13.
+Staged programme of archaeological mitigation in accordance with the WSI. - 14.
 Intrusive investigation for contamination to be carried out. - 15.
 Access and visibility splay construction details. - 16.
-Details of the works to Winterbrook Land and Reading Road. - 17.
-Details of access points to Bradfords Brook.

-- 18. Details of surface and foul water drainage to comply with flood risk assessment. - 19.
+Details of the works to provide bus stops along Reading Road. - 17.
+Details of access points to and over Bradfords Brook. - 18.
+Details of surface and foul water drainage to comply with the flood risk assessment. - 19.
 Details of existing and proposed levels across the site. - 20.
 Biodiversity enhancement method statement and proposals. - 21.
 Studies i) water supply infrastructure ii) sewerage capacity. - 22.
 Tree protection scheme. - 23.
 Soil handling and protection. - 24.
-Hard/soft landscaping scheme comply with the design code/biodiversity method statement. - 25.
+Hard / soft landscaping scheme comply with design code/biodiversity management scheme. - 25.
 Landscape management and maintenance plan. - 26.
 Replacement planting if damaged/destroyed in five years. - 27.
-Noise mitigation identified in the environmental statement. - 28.
+Noise mitigation identified in environment statement. - 28.
 Noise assessment school and plant. - 29.
-Details of electric vehicle charging points. - 30.
-Details of lighting. - 31.
-Detailed specifications for allotments and play areas. - 32.
-Details of cycle parking for all residents and to serve facilities/bus stops. - 33.
-Travel plan and information pack. - 34.
-School travel plan. - 35.
-Provision of road and footpaths before occupation. - 36.
+Details of construction and works to 69 Brookmead Drive. - 30.
+Details of electric vehicle charging points. - 31.
+Details of lighting. - 32.
+Detailed specifications for allotments and play areas. - 33.
+Details of cycle parking for all residents and to serve facilities / bus stops. - 34.
+Travel plan and information pack. - 35.
+School travel plan. - 36.
+Provision of road and footpaths before occupation. - 37.
 Means of enclosure before occupation.